vinniethecaptain/cse15l-lab-reports/LabReport3.md

 Using the -n option allows the terminal return the specific lines that contain the specified pattern with their corresponding line numbers.
 (Source: grep --help)

+grep -n can be used for quickly reading relevant parts of a text that you don't want to read in full.
+For example, if I had an autobiography text file about a famous person, I could obtain all the lines about their family if I wished to only read relevant information about the famous person's family.

 ```
 $ grep -n "Bond Stores" written_2/non-fiction/OUP/Abernathy/ch1.txt
 5:In the late 1940s, Bond Stores, the largest men’s clothing chain at the time, created a sensation in New York City by offering a wide selection of suits with two pairs of pants instead of one, reintroducing a level of product choice not seen since before the war.1 When the line of hopeful buyers at its Times Square store stretched around the block, Bond had to impose a limit of two suits per customer.
 During World War II, the apparel and textile industries had been converted to supply field jackets, overcoats, and uniforms to the U.S. and Allied Forces.
 But in the years immediately following the war, returning soldiers, the end of rationing, and pent-up customer demand meant apparel was in short supply.